-The OCTA has provided each of its portfolio managers with a copy of this Investment Policy as a part of their contract and expects its portfolio managers to invest each portfolio they manage for OCTA in accordance with the provisions of the Investment Policy or the respective Bond Agreements as applicable When diversification limits are exceeded by a portfolio manager, the Treasurer will document the situation and include a write-up in the monthly Debt and Investment Report to the Finance and Administration Committee and the Board of Directors.
+The OCTA has provided each of its portfolio managers with a copy of this Investment Policy as a part of their contract and expects its portfolio managers to invest each portfolio they manage for OCTA in accordance with the provisions of the Investment Policy or the respective Bond indentureAgreements as applicable.
+However, bond may be invested in approved short-term investments without regard to diversification limits.
+This may occur during the initial deposit of the bond proceeds portfolio, the final drawdown of the portfolio, or other times in between when appropriate due to drawdown requirements as requested by OCTA's Treasurer.
+When diversification limits are exceeded by a portfolio manager, the Treasurer will document the situation and include a write-up in the monthly Debt and Investment Report report the circumstances to the Finance and Administration Committee monthly and include a write-up in the quarterly Debt and Investment report to the Board of Directors.